HanamDavid/GoPsalm/README.md

 To install GoPsalm

-1.git clone the repository
++ git clone the repository

 ```
 git clone https://github.com/HanamDavid/GoPsalm.git
 ```
-2. cd into the GoPsalm
++ cd into the GoPsalm
 ```
 cd GoPsalm
 ```
-3.make install.sh executable with chmod +x install.sh
++ make install.sh executable with chmod +x install.sh

 ```
 chmod +x install.sh
 ```

-4.make any changes to the code that you want
++ make any changes to the code that you want

-5.Execute install.sh, put your password when it ask you for it
++ Execute install.sh, put your password when it ask you for it
 (If you want to make sure everything is fine look at the code of install.sh) and enjoy it!
 ```
 ./install.sh
 ```
+# Configuration

++ ** Colours and Display  **
+to configure how the text is going to display go to gopsalm.go and to line 14 to 31 you can make any changes to how the text is going to display(go to lipgloss git hub for more info) on your shell, to update it  when you end the configuration re run install.sh and your shell
++ ** Text **

+If you want to add more text or remove some of them go to ~/.config/gopsalm/Display/ Here you can add any new phrase or versicle writing a new markdown file and saving it, alternatively you can go to line 42 in gopsalm.go and change the directory where gopsalm gets its text and then change as well the path on the installer install.sh

 # License

+# The MIT License (MIT)

 Copyright © 2023 <copyright holders>